laravel/docs/eloquent-relationships.md

 <a name="default-models"></a>
 #### Default Models

-The `belongsTo` relationship allows you to define a default model that will be returned if the given relationship is `null`.
+The `belongsTo`, `hasOne`, `hasOneThrough`, and `morphOne` relationships allow you to define a default model that will be returned if the given relationship is `null`.
 This pattern is often referred to as the [Null Object pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) and can help remove conditional checks in your code.
 In the following example, the `user` relation will return an empty `App\User` model if no `user` is attached to the post:

     /**
      * Get the author of the post.